-Villee, C. A.-Biology.
-Saunders, 4th ed., 1962.

 Abercrombie, Hickman and Johnson-A Dictionary of Biology.
 Penguin.
+Simpson, Attendrich and Tiffany-Life.
+An Introduction to Biology.
+Routledge and Kegan Paul.
 Stephenson, E. M. and Mercer, M. J.-General Biology Laboratory Manual.

-New South Wales University Press, 1963.
+New South Wales University Press, 1964 or later edition only.